 • Hot feet

-• Signs of pain such as sweating and increased pulse, temperature and respiration rates (which may be mistaken for signs of colic)
+• Sweating and increased pulse, temperature, and respiration rates (which may be mistaken for signs of colic)

 • Refusal to move or stand in severe cases

-Keeping your finger on the pulse.
-Be sure to monitor the digital pulse in your horse, especially if you suspect laminitis.
-In a healthy horse/foot, the digital pulse might be faint or impossible to feel.
+Be sure to monitor your horse’s digital pulse, especially if you suspect laminitis.
+In a healthy foot, the digital pulse might be faint or impossible to feel.
 But, it still pays to practice while your horse is sound and healthy.
-The digital arteries that run down the side of the leg and into the hoof ‘pulse’ with every heartbeat.
-The expression ‘pounding’ describes the strength of the pulse as opposed to the speed—it will feel like it’s ‘throbbing.’
+The digital arteries that run down the side of the leg and into the hoof pulse with every heartbeat.
+The expression ‘pounding’ describes the strength of the pulse as opposed to the speed—it will feel like it’s throbbing.
 The digital pulse can be felt on the inside and outside of the leg from just above the fetlock (toward the back of the leg), over the fetlock, and in the mid-upper pastern area.
 Apply gentle pressure.
 If you press too firmly you can block the pulse.

 When Laminitis Strikes

-If you suspect your horse or pony has laminitis, if possible stable them on a deep bed that goes all the way to the door and call the veterinarian immediately.
+If you suspect your horse or pony has laminitis, stable them on deep bedding that goes all the way to the door and call the veterinarian immediately.
 Soaking the affected foot or feet immediately in ice water might help slow the progression of laminitis.

 Box rest is often essential for preventing further damage to the laminae.
 The veterinarian will usually prescribe pain relief.